Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 #### Upgrade

-Upgrade the service `nginx` with new specification e.g a version upgrade or probe updates etc.,
+Upgrade the service `nginx` with new specification e.g a tag upgrade or probe updates etc.,

 ```shell
 snow spcs service upgrade nginx \